Brown Hare at Sunset

 Region: United Kingdom

-Hares are handsome creatures and the hare in my pastel painting was a pleasure to portray.
+Hares are handsome creatures, and my pastel sketch of a hare at sunset was a pleasure to portray.

 ‘Mad as a March Hare’ refers to the boxing antics of hares during Springtime.
-During the Springtime a male hare, known as a buck, can often be seen chasing a female, a doe.
+During Spring a male hare, known as a buck, can often be seen chasing a doe, female.
 If the female is unreceptive: in order to defend herself, she will sometimes retaliate by standing on her hind legs and appear to engage in a boxing fight with the buck.
-I look forward to also portraying two hares boxing.

-The Brown Hare is found in most parts of Britain but due to hunting, is a rare sight in Ireland, and almost absent from the Scottish Highlands.
-After the water vole, it is the species of mammal in Britain that has undergone the greatest decline in numbers.
-The Brown Hare has now been added to the list of vulnerable species.
+The Brown Hare is found in most parts of Britain but numbers decreased drastically due to hunting and the industrialisation in farming during the 70s and 80s.
+The hare is a rare sight, especially in Ireland, where it is hunted with dogs, and it is almost absent from the Scottish Highlands, where they are slaughtered in the 1,000s in order to protect the grouse shooting moors.
+After the water vole, it is the species of mammal in Britain that has undergone the greatest decline in numbers and it has now been added to the list of vulnerable species.

-Despite this hares continued to be shot, hunted and coursed across the UK simply for ‘fun and sport’.
+Despite this hares continued to be shot, hunted, and coursed across the UK simply for ‘fun and sport’.
 Unlike all other ‘game’ species, there is no close season.
-In England, Brown hares now have legal protection but in Ireland ‘hare coursing’ still continues.
+In England, Brown hares now have legal protection but in Ireland ‘hare coursing’ sadly still continues.